>

 Japan UDI requirements

-As of Dec 2022, according to the type of device, bar code labeling based on the international standards is required for immediate containers/wrappings/retail packages of medical devices.
-It is expected that barcodes would be displayed on every pharmaceutical and medical device in unit of use for patients.
-Also, safety measures using bar code labeling at clinical settings shall be promoted, as well as registration of production information in the database by MAHs.
+As of Dec 2022, bar code labeling based on international standards is required for immediate containers/wrappings/retail packages of medical devices.
+It is expected for barcodes to be displayed on every medical device in unit of use for patients.
+Japan was an early promoter of standardized barcodes and is still working towards harmonizing the requirements with global UDI expectations.

 Saudi Arabia UDI requirements